Oslo Tightens Virus Curbs After Finding UK Strain - UrduPoint

 Oslo, (APP - UrduPoint / Pakistan Point News - 23rd Jan, 2021 ) :The Norwegian government announced Saturday a crackdown in the capital region with the strictest restrictions since last March after the discovery of the British coronavirus variant in a retirement home.

-Only essential shops can remain open and municipalities will be allowed to close Primary schools and put secondaries on remote learning.
+Only essential shops can remain open and municipalities will be allowed to close Primary schools and switch secondaries to remote learning.

 People are being asked to restrict movements and not to eat meals outside their family.